hardik-codes/theCanStore/README.md

 # theCanStore

-A simple project to covert Fetch into XHR
+A simple project to convert Fetch into XHR